sicelet1/GARCHIVA/README.md

 # GARCHIVA

 - An archive repo for *all* code stuff made by me at the [programming](https://www.gyarab.cz/predmety/PGnew) & some other IT subjects on Gyarab high school.
+Repo will be archived after end of my school days.

 ![ArchIco](https://cdn-icons-png.flaticon.com/512/8635/8635536.png)